Kraven the Hunter: Ultimate Marvel

 Kraven the Hunter was among the Triskelion inmates that broke out when Green Goblin broke free from his prison cell.

 Alongside the rest of the Ultimate Six, Kraven (who no longer sports his animalistic enhancements) plays a role in "The Death of Spider-Man" storyline.
 Norman Osborn breaks him and the rest of the Ultimate Six out of the Triskelion and, after their escape, Osborn informs them that God wishes for them to kill Peter Parker as they reform the group, with Vulture as a replacement for Spider-Man.
 When the Ultimate Six went to Tinkerer for some weapons, Kraven claims a set of blasters and knives while stating to Tinkerer that he is starting a tab.
 When Electro is shot by Aunt May, an electric surge knocks out Kraven, Sandman, and Vulture.

+Ultimate Universe

+An alternate universe variant of Sergei Kravinoff from Earth-6160 appears in Ultimate Spider-Man.
+This version is a billionaire oligarch whose family was exiled from Russia during the "Rasputin Purge".
+Stated to be from a long line of hunters, he always hunts prey in pairs; killing one and preserving the other.
+Additionally, he is a lieutenant of Wilson Fisk who controls Staten Island on his behalf and later joins his Sinister Six to combat the Green Goblin and Spider-Man.
+In pursuit of this goal, Kravinoff abducts and hunts the pair before Spider-Man beats him into submission.
+Mysterio subsequently advises Spider-Man to leave New York before killing Kravinoff and faking the Goblin's death.

 What The--?!

-In What The--?! #3 Kraven appears as a raven called Raven the Hunter.
+A funny animal-themed alternate universe variant of Kraven called Raven the Hunter appears in What The--?! #3.